thierweber/kreuzkirche-3DModel/README.md

 # Welcome to the ETH Zurich Geomatics Master Project: <br> "3D Model of a cultural heritage building" <br>
 This repository contains methods and results of a ETH Zurich Geomatics MSc project developed by Thierry Weber.
-The project had three main goals: Creating a digital twin of a cultural heritage building in Switzerland, including the 3D model in a VR-Experience and assessing the accuracy of the obtained.
+The project had three main goals: Creating a **digital twin** of a cultural heritage building in Switzerland, including the 3D model in a **VR-Experience** and **assessing the accuracy** of the obtained 3D model.

 ## The Model:
 ![Church Model](ModelScreenshots/Full_MODEL_V10.png)